-“Tightening definitions and measurement does not reduce its impacts or improve outcomes for our kids or communities.”
+Tightening definitions and measurement does not reduce its impacts or improve outcomes for our kids or communities.

 Does your school have an anti-bullying policy, or a total wellbeing approach?
 One suggests a reactive approach to behaviour management, while the other reflects a positive proactive long term goal of wellness.
 There is strong evidence of the benefits of promoting positive peer relationships from early primary school as part of a total wellbeing strategy.

-And there are many things we can do to help kids develop resilience and social skills that will prepare them for the challenges of not just growing up and surviving school, but to help them thrive throughout their lives.
-For example, kids need to develop good play and friendship skills; they need to learn to regulate their emotions to be able to respond calmly and assertively in challenging situations; they need to learn to read body language to interpret peer situations accurately which will help them resolve potential conflicts before they escalate.
+There are many things we can do to help kids develop resilience and social skills.
+These will prepare them not just for the challenges of growing up and surviving school, but also to help them thrive throughout their lives.
+Kids need to develop good play and friendship skills.
+They need to learn to regulate their emotions to be able to respond calmly and assertively in challenging situations.
+They need to learn to read body language to interpret peer situations accurately which will help them resolve potential conflicts before they escalate.
 These may seem self explanatory, but evidence does show that kids who develop these skills do better on mental wellness scales over the long term.
 This must always be our goal – to raise kids who thrive into adolescence and adulthood.

 A note of caution